 - To control microbial infestation;

-- To stop microbial metabolism, to reduce the odor of formation;
+- To stop microbial metabolism, to reduce the odour of formation;

-- To prevent stains, discoloration, and deterioration of quality in textile products.
+- To prevent stains, discolouration, and deterioration of quality in textile products.

 The removal of all the dust mites from our environment is neither possible nor desirable.
 They constitute a significant part of the ecosystem.
 It would, however, be useful to remove them from the immediate environment of asthma patients.
 All possible mites’ homes, for example, bedding and tapestry, can be removed.
 However, this measure is quite dramatic.
 Just because a person is allergic, he/she must not sleep in a cell.
 Treatments for textiles and tapestries are now available, creating an unpleasant environment for the dust mite.
-This stops the dust mites from living in these areas and thus prevents them from having allergens relatively free.
+This stops the dust mites from living in these areas and prevents them from having relatively free allergens.
 Dust mites have long been used as an anti-fungal substance in textile treatments.
 The fungal protection and the inhibition of dust mites appear to be related.
-There are a number of theories about the exact nature of the relationship, but none of them have been clearly demonstrated.
-Antibacterial treatments, which are not anti-phonic, can, however, be shown to have no effect on the dust mite.
+There are many theories about the exact nature of the relationship, but none of them has been clearly demonstrated.
+Antibacterial treatments, which are not anti-phonic, can, however, be shown not to affect the dust mite.
 Furthermore, it should be noted that not all anti-Hungary products have anti-dust mite properties.

 Requirements for Antimicrobial Finish:

 In particular, the textile materials are more wear- and tear-prone.
-It must be taken into account
+So it must be taken into account.

 Consider the impact on finished substrates of stress-strain, thermal, and mechanical effects.